dftbplus/dftbplus/INSTALL.rst

   This will compile the code using several threads and showing only the most relevant information.

-  If for debugging purposes you wish to see the exact compiling commands, you can execute a serial build with verbosity turned on, instead::
+  If, for debugging purposes, you wish to see the exact compiling commands, you can execute a serial build with verbosity turned on, instead::

     make VERBOSE=1